davidpet/snippets/cpp/Templates/000 - Generic Function - explanation.md

 The `print_array` function is a generic function with a non-type parameter.
 It takes an array of any type and size, and prints all elements of the array.
 This function can be used with any type that supports the '<<' operator with `std::ostream`.

 In the `main` function, we demonstrate the usage of these generic functions with different types and values.

+NOTE: `const`, `&`, etc. can be part of a template type arg too.
+If they are also provided in the template, it's additive (not a conflict).